grokkingnix/bourne-to-blog/README.md

 - A Bash CLI environment (Not yet tested on other shell environments but I believe it should work as well)
 - The [discount](https://github.com/nueh/discount) markdown to html conversion tool
-- Internet access (Only for publishing)
-- An existing STFP capable public web server
+- An existing SFTP capable server (Only for publishing)

 ## Installation

+Installing Bourne to Blog is simple, below are some detailed instructions on the process.

 ### Overall installation steps

-1. Download only the `blog` file from the repository
+1. Download the `blog` file from the repository
-2. Place it in `/usr/local/bin` directory
+2. Place it in the `/usr/local/bin` directory
 3. Make your local user the owner of the `/usr/local/bin/blog` file
-4. Enable execution privileges to the `/usr/local/bin/blog` file
+4. Enable execution privileges for the `/usr/local/bin/blog` file
 5. Edit the `/usr/local/bin/blog` file variables to fit your environment

 ### Sample Files

-Along with the core script I have also provided some sample files (header, footer and CSS).
-You can find these in the `samples` folder in the repository, these provide the basics that you'll need to get started with building your blog with Bourne to Blog.
+Along with the core script I have also provided some sample files (header, footer and CSS) to serve as a starting point.
+You can find these in the `samples` folder in the repository.
+These files provide the basics you'll need to get started with building your blog with Bourne to Blog.

 ### SFTP Configuration